An easy, macrobiotic-inspired pinto bean salad. (Adapted from The Complete Vegan Cookbook)

 - 1 tablespoon toasted sesame oil

-- (If using fresh home-cooked beans, make sure they’re still warm when assembling the salad – they will absorb more of the dressing that way.
-If using canned, drain and rinse them first, then warm in the microwave briefly before proceeding.)
+- (If using home-cooked beans, make sure they’re still warm when assembling the salad – they will absorb more of the dressing that way.
+If using canned, drain and rinse the beans first, then warm in the microwave before proceeding.)

 - In a large mixing bowl, combine the mushrooms and warm beans with the remaining ingredients and a few grinds of black pepper.
 Stir to combine.
 Set the salad aside to marinate for at least 15 minutes before eating.

 - Store leftovers in an airtight container in the fridge for up to 5 days.
-Eat warm or cold, with grains, cooked vegetables, or a salad.
+Eat warm or cold.

 - You can sub pinto with kidney beans.

-- You can sub scallions with finely diced red onion.
+- You can sub scallions with finely diced red onion or shallot.

 - You can sub cilantro with parsley.

 - Seasoned rice vinegar already contains sugar and salt.
-If you don’t have it, substitute with plain rice vinegar, apple cider vinegar, or wine vinegar here – and be sure to compensate with extra soy sauce and about 1/2 teaspoon maple syrup or another sweetener.
+If you don’t have it, substitute with plain rice vinegar, apple cider vinegar, or wine vinegar here – and be sure to compensate with extra soy sauce and about 1/2 teaspoon maple syrup or honey.

 - Serving Size: 1/6 of the recipe